follmerlab/gtes/content/ground-state/understanding-linear-regression.md

 where:
 - $\beta_0$ is the *intercept* (like $b$ in $y = mx + b$)
 - $\beta_1$ is the *slope* (like $m$ in $y = mx + b$)
-- $\epsilon$ represents the error term (residuals—real data rarely falls perfectly on a line)
+- $\epsilon$ represents the error term (residuals, since real data rarely falls perfectly on a line)

 The goal is to find the values of $\beta_0$ and $\beta_1$ that minimize the sum of squared residuals: